Mariam Bolkvadze: Senior career

-2019: Breakthrough at the US Open
+2019: Grand Slam tournament debut

 Ranked 202 in the world, Bolkvadze entered US Open qualifying and was drawn against eighth seed Heather Watson.
 After beating her in straight sets, she defeated in the second round Han Na-lae in three tight sets to set up a match against Xu Shilin.
 By another win she qualified for her first major main draw, and became the fourth Georgian to qualify for a Grand Slam tournament.
-In the first round, she defeated Bernarda Pera in three sets, before losing to third seed Karolína Plíšková, 1–6, 4–6.
+In the first round, she defeated Bernarda Pera in three sets, before losing to third seed Karolína Plíšková.
 With her wins, she reached a new career-high of 152 in the world.

+2024: Two WTA 125 quarterfinals

+Bolkvadze reached the quarterfinals at the WTA 125 Polish Open in July with wins over top seed Rebecca Šramková and wildcard entrant Gina Feistel.
+She lost to fifth seed Maya Joint in the last eight.

+The following month Bolkvadze repeated her performance by making it through to another WTA 125 quarterfinal, this time at the Barranquilla Open in Columbia, where she defeated Maria Timofeeva and eighth seed Elsa Jacquemot, before losing to fourth seed and eventual champion Nadia Podoroska.